kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 }
 ```

-If a binding is successfully created, the endpoint returns `201 Created` or `200 OK` status code depending on if the curret request created the binding or it already existed before.
+If a binding is successfully created, the endpoint returns the `201 Created` if the current request created it or the `200 OK` status code if it already existed.

 ### Fetch a Service Binding